 Astrill does have a kill switch.
 To locate it, click on Settings > Privacy > Internet Kill Switch.
 Once selected, you will be protected against your VPN dropping out and sending unencrypted traffic to your ISP.
 The kill switch will completely terminate your internet connection until the VPN connection is reestablished.
 This is a valuable feature that only the very best VPNs have.

-The Android version of Astrill is at the bottom of the platform options.
+Astrill's Android VPN is at the bottom of the platform options.
 It downloads quickly and is really easy to install.
 The client is designed for Android and as such is ready to use as soon as you download and install the app.
 Sadly there is no kill switch or DNS leak protection in the Android client.
 In addition, I did find there to be a DNS leak when I tested the Android client.
 Another slight drawback with the Android client is that it does not offer the level of encryption options available on the Windows client.
 Encryption is StealthVPN or OpenWeb rather than our recommended protocol, OpenVPN.
+Astrill also offer VPN for iPhone users.
+The iPhone version of the app doesn't support openVPN so this will need to be manually configured.

 Performance (Speed, DNS, WebRTC and IPv4 Tests)